bluebinary/maxml/README.md

 	Each namespace consists of a prefix which can be used to prefix element names and the URI associated with that namespace prefix.

-	Optionally, a namespace can be marked as promoted during registration, which will result in the namespace being serialized into the XML before any attributes on the element.
-Namespaces that are not marked as promoted will appear after attributes.
+	Optionally, a namespace can be marked as being promoted during registration, which will result in the namespace being serialized into the XML before any attributes on the element.
+Namespaces that are not marked as being promoted will appear after any attributes on the element.
 Namespace promotion can be enabled for a given namespace during registration by passing the optional `promoted` keyword argument with the value of `True`.
+Whether a namespace is marked as promoted or not can be changed after registration by changing a `Namespace` entity's `promoted` property value or by using the `promote()` and `unpromote()` methods.
+See the **Namespace Class** for more information.

 	For example, the 'rdf' prefix is associated with the following canonical URI:
 		"http://www.w3.org/1999/02/22-rdf-syntax-ns#"